 Allowed Trend Paid Trend

-Medical 5.8% 6.7%
+Medical 5.8% 7.1%

-Pharmacy 10.5% 11.9%
+Pharmacy 10.6% 11.8%

-Total 6.6% 7.6%
+Total 6.8% 7.9%

-6. Administrative Costs: The Company has experienced an increase in the administrative costs for the year ending October 2015.
-The proposed increase of 7.3% to the administrative costs reflect an increase of

-0.4% to the premiums.
-The Company provided detailed information breaking down each source contributing to the increase in expected administrative expenses.

-- Administrative Trend (2.4%): Consistent with the prior filing, the Company's budgeted wage increase for 2016 is 3.0%, while other operating costs were assumed to remain flat.
-The increases due to administrative cost trend and personnel costs did not change materially from last year. - Year over Year Change in Administrative Costs (3.1%): The primary driver for this increase is that the VCC fee was added into the base administrative charges, rather than being listed as a separate line item expense as it was in the prior filing; this reclassification does impact the total premium.
-Additionally, the Company upgraded their cybersecurity protocols and operating systems. - Decrease in Membership (1.1%): Several of the largest groups impacted by the prior filing were indicated to have moved to an ASO arrangement, while some of the groups are no longer with TVHP.
-It was also noted that prior estimates regarding which groups would move from "Large Group" to "Small Group" due to the change in definition of Large Groups were incorrect for some groups.10 Given these considerations, it is reasonable to expect a material reduction in membership and a corresponding increase in administrative expenses. - Updated Cost Allocation (0.6%): In 2015, the Company conducted a cost accounting study to reassess the allocation of their resources by line of business.
-The resulting reallocation of expenses slightly increased the administrative expenses attributable to the Large Group business line.
-However, this increase to Large Group administrative costs is offset by decreases to the Company's other lines of business.
+- 6. Administrative Costs: The Company has experienced an increase in the administrative costs for the year ending October 2015.
+The proposed increase of 25.0% to the administrative costs reflect an increase of 1.5% to the premiums.
+The Company provided detailed information breaking down each source contributing to the increase in expected administrative expenses. - Administrative Trend (2.4%): Consistent with the prior filing, the Company's budgeted wage increase for 2017 is 3.0%, while other operating costs were assumed to remain flat.
+The increases due to administrative cost trend and personnel costs did not change materially from last year. - Increase in Total TVHP Membership (-0.4%): The Company used a consistent approach as the prior filing to estimate the impact of a change in the overall membership of the Company. - Updated Cost Allocation, Membership Shifts and Other Administrative Items (22.6%): In 2015, the Company conducted a cost accounting study to reassess the allocation of their resources by line of business and the results were refreshed in 2016.
+The resulting reallocation of expenses increased the administrative expenses attributable to the Large Group business line.
+Additionally, a large Cost Plus group is moving to an ASO arrangement, which reduces the size of the block of business affected by this filing with which to spread administrative costs specific to Large Groups.
 Expense allocations are expected to change over time.
+We reviewed the confidential response to the letter dated April 3rd, 2017 and consider it to be reasonable and appropriate.